 Welcome to visit my group home page!
 It is a

 in my research group.
-My research focuses on studies of gate insulators
+My current research focuses on studies of

-area are highly demanded in industry.
-I always need
+area are highly demanded in industry (See Group Member Page).
+I always

 outstanding people!
 Please feel free to send me